-As there have been no transactions due to the Coronavirus situation and the earthquake, there have been no significant price changes yet.
+As transactions fell sharply due to the situation with Covid and the earthquake, there have been no significant price changes yet.
 Since the marked has slowly started reactivating, major price adjustments have not yet occured, as it is too soon, and the outcome of the situation is still unclear.
 Prices in central Zagreb will be affected by the result and length of the rebuilding process, as well as the economic situation in the medium term.
 Having said that, we do not expect further price increases, given that the market in central Zagreb was at its peak before the Coronavirus situation and the earthquake.

 Downtown Zagreb-the historic, architectural, artistic and tourist centre of Zagreb and Croatia-will always have value, which will never be lost.
 Owners of properties in which they reside, or those of which were investments for short- and long-term lettings, will not suddenly forego the perceived or actual value of their home or investment, and will try to retain it.
 Certainly, we do not expect 50% price drops of all properties in central Zagreb, as was reported by some media.